UO-CIS-322/proj1-pageserver/README.md

   ** make configure
   ** make run
   ** (control-C to stop program)
+* Check and revise your "credentials/credentials.ini" file.
+My grading robots will read this.
+Be precise.
+My grading robots are not very good at guessing what you meant to write.
-* Turn in the github or URL to your repository
+* Turn in the credentials.ini file in Canvas.
+My grading robots will use this file to access your github repository.

 ### Who do I talk to? ###